dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1351: Religious value instillation is not essential for education.
+### T1351: Religious values in school are unnecessary.

 |Support|
 |---|